 If you wish to disinherit a child, it is a good idea to state this in the will.
 Consult with an elder law or estate planning attorney regarding disinheritance.

 What Estate Planning Documents Should I Have in Massachusetts?

 In addition to your original will, you should prepare other essential estate planning documents.
 These include:

 - Power of Attorney.
 A financial or durable power of attorney names a person who can handle your financial affairs if you become unable to do so.
 Many people create a power of attorney to plan for future incapacity.

-- Living Will.
+- Health Care Directive.
 In Massachusetts, you can name a health care proxy, someone who can access your medical information and make health care decisions for you if you cannot make them yourself.
 You can also state your wishes for end-of-life care and life-sustaining care.
-You can do both within a living will document.
+You can do both within a health care directive, also called a living will.
 It is critical that you make these decisions so your loved ones don’t have to make them for you.